lsst-dm/dm_dev_guide/processes/decision_process.rst

 Creating an RFD
 ---------------

-Create an RFD by making a JIRA issue in the `Request For Comments (RFC) <https://jira.lsstcorp.org/projects/RFC>`_ project with a **component of DM** and a **issue type of RFD**.
+Create an RFD by making a post on Community in the  `DM RFD category <https://community.lsst.org/c/dm/dm-rfd>`_.
-Use the **Location** field to specify the date and time of the discussion (:ref:`see below for time slot <decision-making-rfd-time>`).
+A `template is provided in the post <https://community.lsst.org/new-topic?category=data%20management/dm%20rfd>`_ to allow you to suggest the date and time of the discussion (:ref:`see below for time slot <decision-making-rfd-time>`), the medium for the discussion, and to specify the suggested audience.
 In the RFD's description:

 - Summarize the issue, and indicate a desired outcome from the discussions.
-- Include background material (using JIRA attachments, if necessary).
+- Include background material (using attachments, if necessary).
 - Provide a link to the BlueJeans or Google Hangouts room.

 Creating an RFD issue will trigger postings to the `dm-devel mailing list <https://lists.lsst.org/mailman/listinfo/dm-devel>`_ and the `'#dm' Slack room <https://lsstc.slack.com/messages/dm/>`_.

 As the discussion organizer, you are responsible for ensuring all required attendees are available for the time slot.
-DM members can comment on the RFD issue to indicate their availability, or whether the subject being discussed has already been resolved or covered elsewhere.
+DM members can comment on the RFD to indicate their availability, or whether the subject being discussed has already been resolved or covered elsewhere.

 .. _decision-making-rfd-time: